Warbo/chriswarbo-net/blog/2012-10-01-better_currying_in_javascript.md

 Most implementations of currying will gather as many arguments as possible, then pass them *all* to the non-curried function they wrap, even if it's more than the non-curried function requires.
 That leads to the above behaviour.

 Instead, we should only be passing the required number of arguments; if we're given more than that, we should keep hold of the rest until the non-curried function has returned.
-We can then pass these extra arguments to the return value, under the assumtion that it's a function (if that assumption's wrong, it our caller's fault for giving us too many arguments).
+We can then pass these extra arguments to the return value, under the assumption that it's a function (if that assumption's wrong, it our caller's fault for giving us too many arguments).

 This allows us to use a simple, single set of parentheses as the standard interface for what could be quite convoluted stack